 If your products are reliable and you attend industry events regularly, this process must be easier than you think.

-13. Rank Higher In SERPs
+13. Rank Higher In Search Engine Results Pages

 14. Recommend Similar Products

-Many people find it overwhelming to check out the entire collection.
-By implementing the appropriate upselling and cross-selling techniques, you can provide your existing customers with fewer, more specific choices that will increase your AOV and reduce customer acquisition costs.
+Implement the appropriate upselling and cross-selling techniques.
+This way, you can provide your existing customers with fewer, more specific choices.
+This will increase your AOV and reduce customer acquisition costs.